 Neal is a partner in Wiley's Intellectual Property Group, where he leads the Patent Litigation Practice.
-He is a past member of the firm’s Management Committee and currently serves as co-chair of the Diversity, Equity, and Inclusion Committee.
+He is a past member of the firm’s Management Committee and formerly served as co-chair of the Diversity, Equity, and Inclusion Committee.
 He concentrates his practice on intellectual property and commercial matters.

 Pharmaceutical Patent Litigation

 Neal has extensive experience as lead counsel litigating pharmaceutical patent matters, including Hatch-Waxman/ANDA litigation and inter partes reviews (IPRs).
 Notable cases concerned the following products:

 • lurasidone (Latuda®)

 • rivaroxaban (Xarelto®)

 • colchicine (Colcrys®)